 The journey to Zero Trust maturity

-Although NIST has articulated on the seven tenets of Zero Trust and provided guidance on implementing a Zero Trust architecture, organizations find themselves often troubled on how to reach the destination.
-To this end, it is important to consider that Zero Trust is about building confidence.
+Although NIST has articulated the seven tenets of Zero Trust and provided guidance on implementing a Zero Trust architecture, organizations often find themselves troubled about how to reach the ultimate destination.
+To this end, there are several key signposts that let you know you’re going in the right direction.

+Confidence is key | It is important to consider that Zero Trust maturity is largely about building confidence.
 As John Kindervag, credited with coining the term, said: “Trust is a human emotion that refers to the level of confidence someone has in something, but it’s a vulnerability and an exploit in a digital system.
 So, for folks trying to move to a Zero Trust environment, step one is to eliminate the word ‘trust’ from your vocabulary as it relates to digital systems.
 Trust is binary; it is on or off.
 Think about using the term ‘confidence’ instead.
 Confidence can exist on a continuum.
 It’s an important distinction.”

-Another important consideration is that Zero Trust is not about the destination, it is rather about the journey.
+A means and an end | Another important consideration is that Zero Trust is not about the destination, it is rather about the journey.
 “Think of zero trust as a way to operate the business in a secure way.
-It’s about how you actually practice security,” says Joseph Carson, chief security scientist and advisory CISO at ThycoticCentrify.
+It’s about how you actually practice security,” says Joseph Carson, CISO.

-Therefore, Zero Trust is about mindset.
-It is a shift away from traditional zoning principles and creating isolated islands within the ocean of your company, where everyone inside the island was to be trusted.
+Do you have a ZT mindset? | Therefore, Zero Trust is about mindset.
+It is a shift away from traditional zoning principles and creating isolated islands within the ocean of your company, where everyone inside the island is to be trusted.
 It is also about orchestrating your efforts around protecting your data.
 The installed base of storage capacity is expected to increase from 6.7 zettabytes in 2020 to 16 zettabytes in 2025, reflecting the rapid growth of data.
 Due to this unrelenting annual expansion, many organizations now have data swamps rather than data lakes.

-What is your status of Zero Trust?
+What is your status on Zero Trust?

 Varying organizations have varying needs and different constraints when setting forth their journey to Zero Trust maturity.
-Culture, resources, leadership buy-in, talent gap and employee retention are all factors that may foster or hinder the adoption of a Zero Trust strategy.
+Culture, resources, leadership buy-in, talent gap, and employee retention are all factors that may foster or hinder the adoption of a Zero Trust strategy.

-Most organizations have already embarked on this journey, but they lack the visibility on where they stand right now.
+Most organizations have already embarked on this journey, but they lack the visibility of where they stand right now.
 You may be further ahead in establishing good Zero Trust foundations than you realize.
 Assessing your Zero Trust status is a good way to take a moment to reflect on what you have done so far and (re)align your efforts.